 Questions and score

 The examination uses two types of questions: multiple choice questions and multiple response.
 For every question, an examination candidate can score a total of 60 points.
+The score per question the candidate receives is calculated by the test service system.
+The scoring system that is used takes into account whether or not both correct and incorrect answers are chosen by the candidate.
 The total number of points scored by the candidate is divided by the maximum number of points possible for the entire examination.
 This yields a percentage that represents the particular candidate’s score for the examination.

 A score of 76% or higher means that the candidate has passed, in the examination committee’s view.